vmware-archive/AndroidIntelliJStarter/README.md

     Error: The project either has no target set or the target is invalid.
     Please provide a --target to the 'android update' command.

-# IntelliJ: Some Manual Configuration
-Open the project in IntelliJ 10.5 or higher.

-## Platform SDKs
-You will likely need to configure IntelliJ's Platform Android SDKs.
-IntelliJ stores Platform SDK configurations somewhere outside of individual projects.
-Upshot: IntelliJ SDKs are not committed in git and you will need to manually add them.

-File => Project Structure

-Platform Settings => SDKs

-Add (plus sign) => Android SDK

-locate and choose ~/android-sdk-mac_x86

-Choose Java SDK 1.6

-Choose your Android SDK.
-If you don't see it there you will need to install it via the Android SDK and AVD Manager.
-See "Android" above.

-## Setting AndroidIntelliJStarter's SDK
-Now you need to set the app's SDK.

-File => Project Structure

-Modules => AndroidIntelliJStarter => Dependencies

-Module SDK: choose one.

 # Robolectric
 By default, submodules/robolectric references the read-only repository http://github.com/pivotal/robolectric (HEAD).
 If you want to fork robolectric (recommended) skip to *Forking Robolectric* below.